CTC (TV station): An Evening With

 An Evening With was a variety program which aired from 1966 to 1967.
 Co-produced by Jack Sluyters and David Brice, who was also the host, An Evening With was broadcast monthly featuring both Canberra-based and interstate talent.
 The first episode went to air at 9.30pm on Tuesday 23 August 1966 and was entitled An Evening With Treblefolk, a local trio formed by Brian Triglone who is still involved in folk music in Canberra today.
 Little Pattie appeared as the main performer in a 1967 episode.

+Breakfast At Seven

+In May 1967 CTC commenced a two-hour light entertainment, news and community information program.
+Presented by newsreader and announcer David Brice, the program aired on Saturday mornings at 7am and included music, film clips from entertainment shows, weather reports, sport, gardening, cartoons and previews of programs for the night's viewing.

 Tonight in Canberra

 Tonight in Canberra was a short-lived series which aired in 1968 from April to August on Mondays at 10.05 pm.
 The series presented a mix of interviews and variety acts.
 It was hosted by David Brice, who was assisted by Steve Liebmann.
 The content varied in entertainment quality with one episode featuring an interview with Christmas card designer Gordon Fraser and an interview with an inspector for the RSPCA while a different episode featured an interview with NSW Minister for Lands, Tom Lewis, and an interview with chairman of the ACT Advisory Council, Jim Pead.

 While working for CTC, presenter David Brice optioned the rights of a book by Don and Elizabeth Coleman about a student protest against an Asian security conference to be held in Canberra.
 Demonstrator commenced filming in September 1970.
 The film was released the following year and achieved some success in Canberra but was a commercial and critical disappointment.